ubik60/binder-R-matstat/README.md

 Both [RStudio](https://www.rstudio.com/) and [IRKernel](https://irkernel.github.io/)
 are installed by default, so you can use either the Jupyter notebook interface or the RStudio interface.

-This repository also contains an example of a [Shiny app](https://github.com/binder-examples/r/tree/master/bus-dashboard).

 ## Alternatives